 Thank you for visiting my site.

+In most cases, the beautiful answer to the questions I pose is a person.
 I use portraiture to show something special, to create new ways of seeing someone, to challenge norms, and to evoke emotions.
 People are the most fascinating subjects for me because each person has so many different aspects to look at.
 Each person's gaze, pose, and movement tells us something about their history, personality, feelings, emotions, and their hidden side.
-Photographing people is also a way to preserve memory and to demonstrate just how much intrinsic beauty there is in the world.

 My photo series are equal parts pre-visualization and inspiration.
 Sometimes I come across a group of people whose story literally jumps out of what they are doing at that moment in time.
-Other times, I work out an idea with models whose expression, props, poses and lighting combine to tell a story.
+Other times, I have an idea, and use models, props, poses and lighting to tell a small story.

-I'm inspired by music and other forms of art, and use my photography to tell the visual stories of jazz musicians, body painters, tattoo artists, and many others who are engaged in their own creative processes.
-Using staged photo series, I also create photographic satire to comment on social issues.
+I'm also very much inspired by music and other forms of art, and use my photography to tell the visual stories of jazz musicians, body painters, tattoo artists, and many others who are engaged in their own creative processes.

 Projection photography is another special interest.
 I shoot portraits of subjects wrapped in images projected onto them in a darkened room.
-The result is an imagined reality where the subject and the projected photos collide and combine---often in unexpected ways.
+The result is an imagined reality where the subject and the projected images collide and combine---often in random and wonderful ways.

 Born in Baltimore in 1958, I've traveled around the world for many years.
 Now I live in the Netherlands.
 Being from someplace else is a starting point for my photography because I'm intrigued by and am always questioning the sense of place in what I see.